 The new Storm 16 is a kayak that can do many things really well.
-For those mid-sized paddlers who are looking for a light-weight, durable, and comfortable boat that’s versatile, the Storm 16 ticks all the boxes.
+For those mid-sized paddlers who are looking for a light-weight, Weights for both ABS and Ultralight layups, durable, and comfortable boat that’s versatile, the Storm 16 ticks all the boxes.
 Whether you’re heading out on a long trip or a short skip across the bay, this kayak is stable, easily packable and very seaworthy.
-Built with our Thermocomposite ABS/Acrylic construction, this will be your favourite kayak for many years to come.
+Built with our Thermoformed ABS / Ultralight, this will be your favourite kayak for many years to come.

 Primary stability is a reflection of how stable the kayak feels while sitting still on a calm body of water.
 A high primary stability is perfect for beginners, photographers and fisherman alike.